Hamburger

 Where a written form is required, it is possible to use an esignature instead of a wet signature.
 However, only a so-called "qualified electronic signature" (QES or kwalifikowany podpis elektroniczny) can have the same legal effect as a wet signature.

-Once during a calendar year, an employee who has been employed for at least six months can request a change in the type of work or a change in the type of employment contract to an open-ended contract or a full-time contract.
+Once during a calendar year, an employee who has been employed for at least 6 months can request a change in the type of work or a change in the type of employment contract to an open-ended contract or a full-time contract.
 The employer can refuse the request, although the refusal has to be justified.

 An employment contract must include basic employment information such as: